lordofda/HID-UniversalKnob/README.md

 The neopixels are for decoration
 Feel free to modify the code for your needs :)

-The images provided are: The schematic, breadboard and pseudo-PCB image provided by fritzing software (http://fritzing.org/)
+The schematic: [/HIDKnob_schem.png?raw=true "Schematic"], breadboard and pseudo-PCB image provided by fritzing software (http://fritzing.org/)